aporeto-inc/gaia/doc/documentation.md

 Type: `enum(Default | Aporeto | EnvoyAuthorizer)`

-The datapath type that processing units selected by `subject` shouldimplement:- `Default`: This policy is not making a decision for thedatapath.- `Aporeto`: The enforcer is managing and handling the datapath.- `EnvoyAuthorizer`: The enforcer is serving Envoy-compatible gRPC APIsfor every processing unit that for example can be used by an Envoyproxy to use the Microsegmentation PKI and implement Microsegmentation network policies.
-NOTE: The enforcer is not going to own the datapath in this example.
+The datapath type that processing units selected by `subject` should implement:
+- `Default`: This policy is not making a decision for the datapath
+- `Aporeto`: The enforcer is managing and handling the datapath
+- `EnvoyAuthorizer`: The enforcer is serving Envoy-compatible gRPC APIs for every processing unit that for example can be used by an Envoy proxy to use the Microsegmentation PKI and implement Microsegmentation network policies.
+NOTE:
+The enforcer is not going to own the datapath in this example.
 It is merely providing an authorizer API.

 Default value: